crimsonclyde/Project-Twilight/README.md

 ## Disclaimer, protection & security notes (must read!)
-If you do not agree with the rules stop any actions.
-The author is not responsible for anything you do.
+If you do not agree with the rules stop any actions!\
+The author is and will not responsible for anything you do!\
 Protect yourself!
 Think what might go wrong and how to secure you, people around you and the environment.
 This is important!
 The author does not take responsibility if something goes wrong, you hurt yourself or you slip into twilight.
-Liability is excluded
+Liability is completely excluded!\

-This article stands as a muse to kick off your own creativity universe.
+This article stands as a muse to kick off your own creativity universe.\
-Use protective gear like glasses, gloves and masks wherever needed.
+Use protective gear like glasses, gloves and masks wherever needed.\
 If you use a bunsen burner take extra care!
 This thing is hot, it is fire and fire can hurt you or you can set something on fire.
 Everything of this from hurting to set fire is not tolerable!
-Even the resin can start to burn have always a fire extinguisher near by!
+Even the resin can start to burn have always a fire extinguisher near by!\

-I advice you strongly to read the instructions provided within your resin and hardener!
+I advice you strongly to read the instructions provided within your resin and hardener!\
 While the resin hardens it can get quit hot.
 Don't cast and let it dry indoors cause of acrid fumes.

 **!!
 Think before you act !!**